spacekookie/website/content/blog/xxx_git_mail.md

 Date: Wed, 15 Jan 2020 21:06:37 +0000
 Subject: [PATCH 0/2] The best patchset in the universe

-To who it may concearn,
+To whom it may concearn,

 I have created the most magnificent patch set in the history of the universe and I really think you should merge it because otherwise